 This map of Orlando, Florida was created in 1884 by J.J.
-Stoner, a prominent 19th century cartographer.
-The map was used to promote Sinclair’s Real Estate Agency, and features a bird’s eye view of Orlando, including street names and old landmarks.
+Stoner, a prominent 19th century map maker.
+The map shows a bird’s eye view of Orlando as it used to be, including street names and old landmarks.

 Landmarks on the map include Orlando Opera House, Masonic Hall, South Florida Seminary, Charleston House, Magnolia House, Furniture Manufactory, Ice Manufactory, Carriage and Wagon Factory, South Florida Railroad Depot, and more.

 This historic map of Orlando has been restored by KNOWOL.
 Reproductions of the restored map are available here.

 This vintage map of Orlando makes an attractive addition to your office, library, or den and can even be used to teach children the geography and history of the area.
 When you’re done exploring, click here to get your copy.